 Option 2:

-The timing of a carrier phase measurement is the start of an OFDM symbol, or a slot, or a subframe, which contains the DL PRS or UL SRS for the carrier phase measurement.
+The timing of a carrier phase measurement is the start of an OFDM symbol, or the start of a slot, or the start of a subframe, which contains the DL PRS or UL SRS for the carrier phase measurement.

 NR-TimeStamp, currently defined in TS 37.355, should be expanded to include the OFDM symbol index in a slot, as the timestamp for carrier phase measurements.